ATU-BDAAI/ca2-assignment-Sedatjsw/README.md

 - Financial and receipt documents are more numeric and less descriptive
 - TF-IDF is less effective for short or structured documents
 - Simple rule-based classification works well for small datasets
-- Visual detection highlights layout structure but is limited in precision
+- Visual detection highlights layout structure but is limited in precision, especially for complex documents
+- Dense documents such as academic posters produce many detected regions due to complex layouts

+---

 ## Technologies Used